Code-Institute-Submissions/Meet-The-Adventure/README.md

 * Community visitor

-b.
+a.
 The user is given options on events and group activities.